ory/docs/docs/keto/sdk/api.md

 {}
 ```

-_DoOryAccessControlPoliciesAllowReader is a Reader for the
+_DoOryAccessControlPoliciesAllowReader DoOryAccessControlPoliciesAllowReader is
-DoOryAccessControlPoliciesAllow structure._
+a Reader for the DoOryAccessControlPoliciesAllow structure._

 #### Properties